-Although Corsican’s first oil well produced less than three barrels of oil a day, it soon transformed the sleepy agricultural town into a petroleum and industrial center.
+Corsican’s first oil well produced less than three barrels of oil a day, but it quickly transformed the sleepy agricultural town into a petroleum and industrial center.
 The discovery launched industries, including service companies and manufacturers of the newly invented rotary drilling rig.

 Corsicana local historians consider the 1894 discovery well, drilled on South 12th Street, the first significant commercial oil discovery west of the Mississippi (Kansans claim the same distinction for an 1892 Neodesha oil well).

-In Corsicana, the American Well and Prospecting Company from Kansas made the strike on June 9, 1894, at a depth of 1,035 feet.
-The city council – angry and still wanting water for its growing community 55 miles south of Dallas – paid only half of the $1,000 fee.
+The American Well and Prospecting Company (from Kansas) made the oil strike on June 9, 1894, at a depth of 1,035 feet.
+The city council — angry and still wanting water for its growing community 55 miles south of Dallas – paid only half of the $1,000 fee.

-In 1923 a second, even larger oil deposit, the Powell oil field, was discovered, unleashing a new drilling boom that attracted thousands.
+In 1923, a second, even larger oil reservoir, the Powell oilfield, was discovered, unleashing another drilling boom attracting thousands of people.
 According to Christopher Long of the Texas State Historical Association (TSHA), the first Texas oil refinery was built in Corsicana in 1897.

 By the next year there were 287 producing wells in the Corsicana field.
 The town also became a center for oilfield service companies.

 The discovery of oil transformed Corsicana from a regional agricultural shipping town to an important oil and industrial center, creating a number of allied businesses.
 One new enterprise was started by the company that had drilled the 1894 discovery well.
 It would help revolutionize drilling technology.